 A similar Phase 1 clinical trial was conducted at Jichi Medical University, or JMU, in Japan using the same vector that was used in the UCSF trial.
+The primary endpoints of this trial were safety and tolerability of the treatment.
+These endpoints were met as the treatment was well-tolerated and no treatment related SAEs were reported.
 Six patients were treated in this trial and an enhanced PET signal was observed in a subset of patients monitored 96 weeks following treatment.
-An open-label Phase 1/2 trial is currently being conducted at JMU.
+An openlabel Phase 1/2 trial is currently being conducted at JMU.
+The primary endpoints of this trial are safety and tolerability of the treatment.
 This trial is using lower infusion volumes and doses compared to the ongoing Phase 1b trial at UCSF.
-Importantly, the JMU trial is not using intra-operative MRI guidance.
+Importantly, the JMU trial is not using real-time, intra-operative MRI guidance.

 While the prior UCSF and JMU clinical results were encouraging and provided evidence of long-term AADC expression, the magnitude of the clinical benefits observed did not exceed placebo effects observed in previous surgical therapy trials in Parkinson's disease patients, and the UCSF and JMU trials were not blinded.
 Further, based on post-operative imaging and our current work using intra-operative MRI monitoring, we estimate that less than 10% of the putamen volume was covered by the infusion in these trials, which reflects suboptimal distribution of VY-AADC01 in the putamen.
-We believe that there is an opportunity to further optimize the delivery, dose and infusion volume of VY-AADC01 to substantially increase the coverage of the putamen in order to achieve a clinical benefit.
+We believe that there is an opportunity to further optimize the delivery, dose and infusion volume of VY-AADC01 to substantially increase the coverage of the putamen in order to achieve a more substantial clinical benefit.

 In 2014, UCSF initiated an open-label Phase 1b clinical trial to optimize the development of VY-AADC01.
 The IND for the Phase 1b trial was filed in July 2013.
+The primary endpoints of this trial are safety and tolerability of the treatment.
 This trial incorporates three key design features:

-- 1. Real-time, intra-operative MRI during surgery used to visualize the delivery of VY-AADC01. - 2.
-Larger infusion volumes designed to increase coverage of the putamen with VY-AADC01. - 3.
+1. Use of the Clearpoint System to provide real-time, intra-operative MRI during surgery to visualize the delivery of VY-AADC01 to the putamen.

+- 2. Larger infusion volumes designed to increase coverage of the putamen with VY-AADC01. - 3.
 Higher doses of VY-AADC01 compared to the previously completed Phase 1 trial.

-Clinical readouts will include standard endpoints, such as UPDRS, and biomarkers including AADC PET imaging and a behavioral test using intravenous L-Dopa treatment to measure changes in patients' sensitivity to L-Dopa.
+Secondary endpoints of this trial, which will be used to assess the potential pharmacologic activity of VY-AADC01, include UPDRS, AADC PET imaging and a behavioral test using intravenous L-Dopa treatment to measure changes in a patients' sensitivity to L-Dopa.

 In this Phase 1b trial, up to 20 patients with advanced Parkinson's disease are expected be treated with VY-AADC01.
-A total of five patients in the first dose cohort have been treated with a $7.5 \times 10^{11}$ vg dose using a 450μl infusion volume per putamen, or 900μl per patient, and no SAEs have been observed to date.
-We have received and are currently analyzing the raw data from these patients.
+A total of five patients in the first dose cohort have been treated with a 7.5×10^{11} vg dose using a 450μl infusion volume per putamen, or 900μl per patient, and no SAEs have been observed to date.
+As shown below, the coverage of the putamen achieved in the first cohort ranged from 13% to 27% and the average coverage was 21%.
+While the coverage in the first cohort improved relative to the below 10% coverage of the putamen that we estimated was achieved in the prior UCSF Phase 1 trial, we believe that the coverage needs to be further increased.
+No meaningful signals of efficacy have been observed in these patients to date.
+We are continuing to analyze the raw data from the first cohort.